JonLevin25/Wled-Config-Toolkit/docs/Advanced_Usage.md

 There's a fairly comprehensive guid to defining config in the [data folder](./data/README.md)

 ### cfg_modules
-these are JSON files contained in the `cfg_modules` subdirectory that can be reused between controllers/wled-config files.\
+these are JSON files contained in the `cfg_modules` subdirectory that can be reused between controllers/wled-conf files.\
 Specifying the `.json` extension for them is optional.

-For example, this wled-config file defines two WLED instances: `wled-livingroom` and `wled-bedroom`.
+For example, this wled-conf file defines two WLED instances: `wled-livingroom` and `wled-bedroom`.
 Each one has their own `cfg.json` cfg_module that will be uploaded
 ```json
 {